 Yet despite the bad press, as a research tool, they are helping scientists to perform some vital and previously near-impossible tasks.

-Dr Kieran Wood, a senior researcher in Bristol’s Aerospace Engineering department, specialises in drone technology.
+Dr Kieran Wood, a senior researcher in Bristol’s School of Civil, Aerospace and Design Engineering, specialises in drone technology.
 He is part of a growing team of similar researchers and students in the University of Bristol’s Flight Laboratory.
 Together, their research and field work reveal how drones can be an incredible force for good.

 Here, Dr Wood picks four remarkable case studies that show how drones rush in where humans fear to tread…